Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/creating-view-model-with-model-and-mappings.md

 public static readonly PropertyData LastNameProperty = RegisterProperty("LastName", typeof(string));
 ```

+@alert info
-If there is a single model on a view model, the name of the model in the *ViewModelToModel* can be ommitted as shown in the code below:
+If there is a single model on a view model, the name of the model in the `ViewModelToModel` can be ommitted as shown in the code below:

 ```
 [ViewModelToModel]